poseidon/matchbox/Documentation/deployment.md

 ## Provisoner

-`matchbox` is a service for network booting and provisioning machines to create CoreOS clusters. `matchbox` should be installed on a provisioner machine (CoreOS or any Linux distribution) or cluster (Kubernetes) which can serve configs to client machines in a lab or datacenter.
+`matchbox` is a service for network booting and provisioning machines to create Container Linux clusters. `matchbox` should be installed on a provisioner machine (CoreOS or any Linux distribution) or cluster (Kubernetes) which can serve configs to client machines in a lab or datacenter.

 Choose one of the supported installation options: